Flux-balance laws in scalar self-force theory: Equations of motion

 Writing coordinates on the manifold $\mc M$ as $x^\alpha$, and considering momenta $p_\alpha$, we write coordinates $X^\aleph$ on phase space $T^* \mc M$ (the cotangent bundle) as

 As remarked in the introduction, we use Hebrew letters for coordinate indices on phase space.

 For simplicity, we show that the self-force problem has a Hamiltonian form in these coordinates.
 Consider the following Hamiltonian\footnote{Note that, in this Hamiltonian, we are considering the dependence on the worldline in $\phi^{\rm R}$ to be \emph{fixed}: while constructing Hamilton's equations, we do not vary this worldline $\gamma$, and then set the value of $x$ to be along the curve $\gamma$ at the very end of the calculation.
-As such, this is not truly a Hamiltonian system in the strict sense: see the discussion in~\cite{Vines2015, Fujita2016, Blanco2022}.
+As such, this is not truly a Hamiltonian system in the strict sense: see the discussion in~\cite{Vines2015, Fujita2016, Blanco2022} (as mentioned in~\cite{Blanco2022}, this discussion applies for scalar, electromagnetic, and gravitational self force).
 However, this will not affect the analysis of this paper, and so we drop the explicit dependence of $\phi^{\rm R}$ on $\gamma$ for brevity.}:

 Hamilton's equations then take the form

 Note that the first of these equations implies Eq.~\eqref{eqn:normalization}, while the second, using

 implies Eq.~\eqref{eqn:scalar_sf}.